-In this article I will explain the difference between "responsive" and "mobile enabled" and how to optimize your website for mobile devices.
-You will also learn some very cool tricks to improve the loading time of your WordPress website so that it loads quicker.
+In this article, I explain the difference between responsive and mobile-ready and how to optimise your website for mobile devices.
+You'll also learn some very cool tricks to improve the loading time of your WordPress website so that it loads quickly.

-More and more people are going mobile to the Internet.
-This creates new possibilities and of course a rethinking regarding the topics "responsive web design" and "mobile optimization for the website".
+More and more people go mobile on the internet.
+This creates new opportunities and of course also a rethinking, regarding the topics "responsive web design" and "mobile optimization for the website".

 Before I show you concrete optimization possibilities, I would like to briefly discuss the "why" with you.
-I will go into the most important two reasons in a little more detail:
+In doing so, I will go into the two most important reasons in more detail:

-More and more people use mobile devices (smartphones and tablets).
+More and more people are using mobile devices (smartphones and tablets).
 In contrast, computers and notebooks are being used less and less.
-This is especially true for private use when looking for a specific problem, topic, solution, restaurant, product or service.
+This is especially true for private use when searching for a specific problem, topic, solution, restaurant, product or service.

-Every website operator should be prepared for this change.
-Because only if your website is optimally presented on the mobile device, your visitor will site stay on the site and book a product or service with you.
+Every website operator should adapt to this change.
+Because only if your website is optimally displayed on mobile devices will your visitors stay on site and book a product or service with you.

-For Google it is a ranking criterion how your website performs on mobile devices.
+For Google, how your website performs on mobile devices is a ranking criterion.
 The following two aspects are extremely important:

-- What is the loading time of your website?
+- What is the load time of your website?

-The better you score in these two aspects, the more points you get and the better your ranking in the search results will be.
+The better you do in these two aspects, the more plus points you will get and ultimately the better your ranking in search results will be.

-On many websites it is written that all you need is a responsive design and then everything is fine.
-However, I am of a completely different opinion here, and that is why I would like to focus on this point in particular.
-Because this is exactly where you can perfectly optimize your website for mobile devices.
+Many websites say that you only need a responsive design and then everything is fine.
+However, I have a completely different opinion here and that's why I would like to focus on this point in particular.
+Because this is exactly where you can optimise your website perfectly for mobile devices.

-The basic procedure is as follows: For example, a website operator installs a WordPress responsive Theme.
-This usually completes the topic for the operator.
-But in my opinion, it's only just beginning.
-Because a responsive Themeonly means that the design automatically adapts to the respective end device.
-This is the basic requirement and accordingly very important.
+The procedure is basically as follows: For example, a website operator installs a responsive theme for a WordPress website.
+For the most part, that's the end of the matter.
+In my opinion, however, this is where it really begins.
+Because a responsive themeonly means that the design automatically adapts to the respective end device.
+That is the basic prerequisite and accordingly essential.

-The next step is to view your website with a tablet and a smartphone.
-You'll quickly see if the responsive design is professional and inviting.
-This is because it is often the case that the mobile optimization was not carried out despite a responsive design.
+The next step is to view your website on a tablet and smartphone.
+You will quickly see whether the responsive design looks professional and inviting.
+It is often the case that mobile optimization has not been carried out despite a responsive design.

-I would like to give you a few examples that you have surely noticed on some websites:
+For this I would like to give you a few examples, which you have surely noticed on some websites:

-- The font of the headline is much too large.
+- The font of the headline is way too big.

-- The font of the continuous text is too large or too small.
+- The font of the body text is too large or too small.

 - The line spacing is too large.